Ibaan/COMS20009/README.md

 ##### Week 13: 01/02/2021

-WHAT is HCI: History and topics
+WHAT is HCI: history and topics

 | Lecture | Video | Slides |
 | ------ | ---- | --- |